quaquel/pyNetLogo/docs/source/example2.rst

     import os

-    #Push the current working directory of the notebook to a "cwd" variable on the engines that can be accessed later
+    #Push the current working directory to a "cwd" variable on the engines that can be accessed later
     direct_view.push(dict(cwd=os.getcwd()))